Geonovum/T4R/respec/H2-approach.md

 ## Scope and approach

+This report is building from existing work.
+Most notable the 'Policy processes and building blocks for Digital Twins' [[NLDT_PP_BB]] report.

+Based on the knowledge and insights from this earlier work we propose an initial structure with relevant questions.
+This initial framework is then discussed with the various stakeholders in workshops.
+Feedback is incorporated in the final result.

 ## Timeline of activities

+- jan: initial scoping.
+- feb/mar: workshops and feedback gathering
+- apr/may: finalize report

 ## A joint structure for the Frameworks’ findings

+In collaboration with the other frameworks a joint structure was developed as outlined below.

 ### THE LAB-STUDIO-ARENA-AGORA MODEL